 By Sami Laiho, Chief Research Officer at Truesec and Microsoft MVP in Windows and Devices for IT.
-Has applied the principle of least privilege in environments for over 20 years.

 For the past 20 years I’ve worked to solve one of the longest-lasting problems within companies when it comes to security— applying the principle of least privilege.
 This principle is more concisely known as “getting rid of end users’ admin rights.”
 There are many reasons to prioritize the principle of least privilege implementation, but the most vital is security.

 False Security when Admin Rights are Abundant